 • Reliable transport is required to get you to the Park.

-If you are adaptable and open-minded, with a desire to push yourself to benefit conservation and animal welfare, APPLY NOW!
-Please ensure you include a letter of introduction alongside your CV.
+If you are adaptable, open-minded, with a desire to push yourself to benefit conservation and animal welfare, APPLY NOW through our website link.
+Please include a letter of introduction with your CV.

 He angitūtanga: The opportunity